Andrewsyl/222/README.md

 - followed by 'exit()'

 Once done and still in the 222 folder, run python app.py and open your browser at address http://127.0.0.1:5000

+## Reviewing Code

+* Main file is app.py.
+All routing and major functionality is located here.